 Room Temperature: The cookies can be stored in an airtight container at room temperature for up to 5 days.

-Refrigerator: If stored correctly in an airtight container the Ginger Cookies will last up to 1 week in the fridge.
+Refrigerator: If stored correctly in an airtight container the Soft and Chewy Ginger Cookies will last up to 1 week in the fridge.

 Freezer: I recommend scooping the cookie dough and freezing it on a baking sheet, then transferring them to an air-tight container.
 That way you can pull out one or two cookies whenever you’d like them.
 I leave them sitting out at room temperature for about 30 minutes and then bake them normally.
 The dough will last up to 2 months.